awslabs/scale-out-computing-on-aws/docs/workshops/TKO-Scale-Out-Computing/modules/04-web-login.md

 You will see an message asking you to wait up to 20 minutes before being able to access your remote desktop, but it should take around 10 minutes to deploy the remote desktop server.

 !!! note
-    You can monitor the deployment of the remote desktop server by observing the status of the CloudFormation stack with a name ending in `job-0`.
+    You can monitor the deployment of the remote desktop server by observing the status of the CloudFormation stack with a name that ends in `-Desktop1-<username>`.
 If after 5 minutes the status of the stack is not `CREATE_COMPLETE`, please raise your hand for assistance.

 Let's move on to the next step while we wait for the desktop instance to launch.
 Click **Next**.